Social Media Policy

-The Albion College Marketing and Communications Office are responsible for stewarding Albion’s over-arching digital presence, and it is important that new and existing social media accounts are launched and managed in a way that compliments Albion’s holistic digital strategy.
+The Albion College Office of Communications is responsible for stewarding Albion’s overarching digital presence, and it is important that new and existing social media accounts are launched and managed in a way that compliments Albion’s holistic digital strategy.
 To support our joint goal of elevating Albion’s online presence, the following steps must be taken when considering starting a new account to represent an Albion College division, department, team, group, campus location or center.

-- Work with the Marketing and Communications Office.
+- Work with the Office of Communications.
 Email to connect with our team and make a plan for your new account before you launch.
-Any new account representing an Albion College division, department or campus center must be approved by and registered with the Marketing and Communications Office before it is launched.
+Any new account representing an Albion College division, department, team or campus center must be approved by and registered with the Office of Communications before it is launched.

 - Ensure you are not duplicating.
 Does your office or department already have a presence on the platform you are considering?
 Check the Albion College Social Media Directory if you are unsure.
 It is always better to reignite an out-of-use account than to build a new presence from scratch.
-If you must create a new account, take steps to deactivate the old account, or combine it with your new account.
-The Marketing and Communications Office will make the final determination on whether a new account can - and should - be created.
+If you must create a new account, take steps to deactivate the old account or combine it with your new account.
+The Office of Communications will make the final determination on whether a new account can - and should - be created.

 - Develop a legacy plan.
 Once you have decided who will manage your social media platforms, ensure that there is a legacy plan in place so that social media accounts are accessible if this person (or people) leave, or their job responsibilities change.
-Account access should be handed over to the new account manager prior to the employee leaving.
-A legacy plan must be developed and shared with the Marketing and Communications Office before a new account is launched, and should be updated annually.
+Account access should be transferred to the new account manager prior to the employee leaving.
+A legacy plan must be developed and shared with the Office of Communications during the registration process for new accounts and it should then be updated annually.

 Building Your Platform